-Kate Possin’s career is focused on improving how patients with neurodegenerative disease are diagnosed and cared for.
-Her research program has investigated the brain bases of cognitive decline, developed novel and practical methods for measuring cognition, and advanced a new model of dementia care.
-Clinically, she is a practicing neuropsychologist and evaluates and cares for individuals with known or suspected neurodegenerative diseases at the UCSF Memory and Aging Center clinic.
+Kate is focused on improving diagnosis and care for patients with neurodegenerative disease.
+She has investigated the brain bases of cognitive decline, developed novel and practical methods for measuring cognition, and advanced a new model of dementia care.
+She is a practicing neuropsychologist at UCSF’s Memory and Aging Center clinic.

-Bio: Kate Possin was awarded her PhD degree in clinical psychology from the University of California, San Diego in 2007.
+Kate was awarded her PhD degree in clinical psychology from the University of California, San Diego in 2007.
 During her training at UCSD, she studied cognitive changes associated with Parkinson’s disease.
 She completed her internship in clinical neuropsychology at UCSF in the departments of psychiatry and neurology and her postdoctoral fellowship in the Department of Neurology.
-She is currently an associate professor of neuropsychology in the Department of Neurology.
+She is a John Douglas French Alzheimer’s Foundation Endowed Professor in the Department of Neurology.